schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

 end;

-// For backwards compatibility only... better for clients to use the Future procedure TPassiveObjectProxy.GetPropA: integer;
+// For backwards compatibility only... better for clients to use the Future procedure TProxy.GetPropA: integer;
 begin
   result:=  GetPropAFuture.Value;
 end;
 {% endhighlight %}

+You will notice that Futures are now created by the Proxy as described in the paper.
+The closure we formed with the anonymous procedure now allows the scheduler to have no knowledge of Futures.

 Why did I not simply use Tasks and Futures from the System.Threading library?
 You can create a Task without running it immediately and with a bit of effort you can create a Future that is not started immediately so perhaps I could have run those as the scheduler dequeues them.
-I initially went down that path, but the code was actually more complex and more unreadable.
+I initially went down that path, but the code was actually more complex and more unreadible.
 I needed a simple solution that checks a guard and calls a method.
 While most methods do not need guards, it is part of the pattern and was hard to implement with the out-of-the-box structures

 You can download the [source code](https://github.com/schellingerhout/active-object-delphi).
 Please comment or contribute.